Are we on thin ice?

 February 19, 2024

-I was surprised because I did not know of any other group at the time that was so willing to collaborate so deeply or bet so much on data science since it’s still an emerging field.
+“I was surprised because I did not know of any other group at the time who was so willing to collaborate so deeply or bet so much on data science, since it’s still an emerging field.
 To me that spoke of how forward-thinking Aboitiz was,” Gilbert said.
 “It was a no-brainer for me to accept the grant.
-The terms were extremely generous—it was zero percent interest, paid for almost 90% of the cost, and had even more generous repayment terms.
+The terms were extremely generous—it was zero percent interest, paid for almost 90% of the cost, and had even more generous repayment terms.”

-Gilbert celebrated his graduation with his proud parents after earning his Master of Science in Data Science degree.
+Gilbert with his parents after graduating with an MS in Data Science degree.

-Gilbert celebrated his graduation with his proud parents after earning his Master of Science in Data Science degree.
+Gilbert with his parents after graduating with an MS in Data Science degree.

 About Aboitiz Equity Ventures